Description

 'The downside volatility is similar to the volatility, or standard deviation, but only takes losing/negative periods into account.'

-• Looking at the downside volatility of 20.7% in the last 5 years of iShares Currency Hedged MSCI Australia ETF, we see it is relatively larger, thus worse in comparison to the benchmark SPY (15.4%)
+• The downside risk over 5 years of iShares Currency Hedged MSCI Australia ETF is 20.7%, which is greater, thus worse compared to the benchmark SPY (15%) in the same period.

 Sharpe: